 English Heather honey 340g

 This is our raw English Heather honey produced by our bees in the North-East of England and North Yorkshire.
 The bees are relocated up to high moorlands to forage on Ling heather in late July and August to produce this dark, wholesome honey.
-Winning a two Gold star award from the guild of fine foods in 2014.
+Winning a two Gold star award from the Great taste awards.

-We don't filter or pasteurise our honey, leaving all the pollens and natural enzymes intact.
+The honey is taken from the hives and hand extracted, we then spin the honey in a centrifuge to remove the larger particles of wax.
+We don't pasteurise or mix this honey, leaving all the pollens and natural enzymes intact.
 Knowing exactly where the honey is from allows us to guarantee that this is simple honey from the b to the jar.

 Multi buy discount available for 2 or more jars please select from drop down box

 We don't filter or pasteurise our honey, this leaves all the pollens and natural enzymes intact in the honey.
 Many customers have said they call Heather honey the 'British Manuka' because of its strong flavour similar to that of Manuka honey produced in New Zealand.

 We are proud to be winners of a Gold two star award for this raw heather honey in the 2014 Great Taste awards.
 This is what the judges said: Lovely amber colour.
 Fragrant and unctuous texture.
 Tastes natural - of the countryside - fresh and floral.
 Complex and of high quality.
 Long lasting flavour in the mouth.
 High quality amber looking honey, this has a complex texture ranging from thick melting into thin sweet, perfumed deliciousness which we could easily pour over ice cream and toast.
 Beautiful.
 We hope this gives you even more reasons to try our wonderful honey...